-Most professional contractors spend a large proportion of their time behind computer screens.
-With this in mind, can you claim for the cost of an eye test from your limited company?
+Most contractors spend a lot of time behind computer screens.
+With this in mind, can your company claim for the cost of an employee’s eye test?
 And, what about the cost of corrective glasses?

-As is the case of all business expenses, anything you claim back against your company’s Corporation Tax bill must have been incurred ‘wholly and exclusively’ for the purposes of the business.
+As with all expenses, anything a company offsets against tax must be incurred ‘wholly and exclusively’ for the purposes of the business.

 How does HMRC treat eye-related expenses?

-According to S320A ITEPA 2003, an employer (your limited company in this case) can claim for the cost of an eyesight test, and any corrective glasses, provided that these two conditions are met:
+According to S320A ITEPA 2003, an employer can claim for the cost of an eyesight test, and any corrective glasses provided that these two conditions are met:

 - The eye test is required under Health and Safety at Work regulations.